RafaelMeier/UniFlow/README.md

 # UniFlow

-This repository was built with intention to provide additional material for students play around with problems.
+This repository was built to provide additional material for students playing around with problems.